Meet Your Neighbors

 HTCA Involvement (Steve & Marge)

-Steve helps out on HTCA projects from time to time, including playing a principle role in the creation of HTCA’s CCIS (request system), early work on the HTCA website and hosting, as well as several advocacy projects over the years.
+Steve helps out on Harbour Towne (HTCA) projects from time to time, including playing a principle role in the creation of HTCA’s CCIS (online request system), early work on the HTCA website and hosting, helping launch the HTCA newsletter, as well as several other projects over the years.

 Marge is the chairperson for the Welcoming/Social Committee.
 She feels strongly about welcoming every new owner, introducing them to our community, and giving them the chance to ask questions of current residents.
 She also enjoys helping plan the Summer and Holiday parties.